 Freshwater wetlands are highly productive ecosystems that are either permanently or seasonally inundated with water.
 They include ponds, sloughs, swamps, and marshes.
 They naturally occur where the water table is at or near the land surface, resulting in soils that are either permanently or seasonally saturated by water, with low or no oxygen.
-Wetland habitats provide important ecosystem services including water purification and nutrient cycling, water storage and flood control, groundwater recharge, shoreline stability, and carbon sequestration.
-They support a wide range of plant and animal life and are integral to naturally functioning ecosystems in Southwest Florida.
+Wetland habitats provide important ecosystem services including water purification and nutrient cycling, water storage and flood control, groundwater Cypress swamp at Babcock Ranch|Ruth Spies.